Frequent Questions—Maine Seal Stranding Event

 What is the risk to humans from the inﬂuenza virus?

 Some inﬂuenza viruses are “zoonotic diseases,” which means they can be shared between animals and people.
-Inﬂuenza A viruses especially can mutate, or change, to cross species barriers and may cause severe disease in their new hosts.
+Inﬂuenza A viruses especially have a relatively high rate of mutation, or change, which may allow them to cross species barriers and may cause severe disease in their new hosts.
 For this reason, the Centers for Disease Control, the National Wildlife Health Center, National Institute of Health, state agencies, and other organizations like NOAA monitor events involving animal inﬂuenza viruses very closely, and advise the public to take precautions for themselves and their pets.

 What is the risk to humans from the H5N1 Highly Pathogenic Avian Inﬂuenza?